questdb/c-questdb-client/README.md

 This client library implements the [InfluxDB Line Protocol]( https://questdb.io/docs/reference/api/ilp/overview/) (ILP) over TCP.

-* Implementation is in C11, with no dependency on the C++ standard library for simpler inclusion into your projects.
+* Implementation is in Rust, with no additional run-time or link-time dependency on the C++ standard library or other libraries.
+* We ship both a static and a dynamic library.
+* The library exposes both a C and a C++17 API.
 * The C++ API is a header-only wrapper written in C++17.

 ## Protocol